mkbabb/parse-that/grammar/BBNF.md

 # BBNF Specification

-BBNF (Babb Backus-Naur Form) is a grammar notation for defining parsers.
-It extends classical EBNF with operators for whitespace handling, value projection (skip/next), set difference, and optional mapping functions.
-BBNF grammars are the shared contract between the TypeScript and Rust implementations of the `parse-that` parser combinator library.
+BBNF (Better Backus-Naur Form) is a grammar notation for defining parsers.
+It extends EBNF with operators for whitespace handling, value projection (skip/next), set difference, and mapping functions.
+BBNF grammars serve as the shared contract between the TypeScript and Rust implementations of `parse-that`.

 A BBNF file consists of one or more **production rules**, interleaved with comments.
 Each rule defines a named nonterminal in terms of an expression built from terminals, nonterminal references, and operators.

+> **Note**: The BBNF ecosystem also supports `@import` directives for composing grammars
+> across files.
+See the [bbnf-lang](https://github.com/mkbabb/bbnf-lang) repo for the
+> full specification including imports.

 ## Production Rules